telehash/telehash.github.io/v3/lob.md

   * HEAD: {JWS Payload (JWT Claims)}
   * BODY: JWS Signature (binary)

-The attached HEAD is treated as a binary octet string when translating, even though it is frequently JSON it must be preserved as the original bytes for signature validation and non-JSON use cases.
+The attached HEAD is treated as a binary octet string when translating.
+Even though it is frequently JSON it must be preserved as the original bytes for signature validation and non-JSON use cases.

 <a name="jwe" />
 ### JWE